aviolette/aviolette.github.io/_posts/2021-01-22-an-opportunity-missed.md

 ---

-And here is the New York Post, with a picture of chicken's crossing the road, without begging the question of "why?"
+And here is the New York Post, with a picture of chicken crossing the road, without begging the question of "why?"

 https://nypost.com/2021/01/22/key-west-plans-crackdown-on-people-who-feed-feral-chickens/